thatkevin/thatkevin.github.io/about.md

 Hello!
 I'm Kevin.
 I've been bashing keyboards since the mid-80s when Dad came home from the pub with an Amstrad CPC 464 and said "this'll keep him quiet".
 I've been a software developer for 20+ years, and have led teams since 2010.

-I'm development lead at [Unboxed](//unboxed.co), a dev and service design agency that does very cool public sector stuff.

 I try to work in organisations that do social good, and have worked in education, the public sector, the third sector, and international development.
-This includes Tutorfair (now Superprof), ROSTR, Localgiving, POST, Crowd Technologies, Practical Action, and Plymouth Marine Laboratory.
-I worked in fintech for a bit, and hated it.
+This includes Unboxed, Tutorfair (now Superprof), ROSTR, Localgiving, POST, Crowd Technologies, Practical Action, and Plymouth Marine Laboratory.

 I once was an extra in an episode of <span class="text-decoration-wavy" style="text-decoration-style:wavy;" title="Look, he was sound at the time.
 You know who.">The IT Crowd</span>, and I've sung at Glastonbury.